Peter Pan (peanut butter): Varieties

-Incidents

-Say When!! incident

-During a 1964 episode of the NBC game show Say When!!, host Art James performed a commercial for Peter Pan, during which he unintentionally broke the glass jar he used as a prop.
-Before air time, James did a series of run-throughs, dropping a table knife into the near-empty Peter Pan jar, each time without incident.
-But when he did the actual commercial live on the air, the knife broke out the bottom of the jar and fell through onto his podium.
-Amid scattered laughter from the audience, James continued the spot as the bottom part of the jar came "unglued" from the peanut butter.
-At the end of the commercial, James finally lost his composure and stated that "It's great peanut butter; the jar is something else."
-The incident has been replayed on many TV blooper specials through the years.

 Recall

-In February 2007, Peter Pan and some Great Value (Walmart's store brand) peanut butters were linked to 425 cases of salmonellosis across the United States.
+In February and March 2007, Peter Pan and some Great Value (Walmart's store brand) peanut butters were linked to 425 cases of salmonellosis across the United States.
 Centers for Disease Control and Prevention officials believe this is the first Salmonella outbreak involving peanut butter to occur in the United States.

 The recall involved both Peter Pan and some Great Value peanut butter with a product code starting with the digits "2111".
 The recall included all ConAgra-produced peanut butter sold in the United States since October 2004.
 Peter Pan products returned to stores in late August 2007.

-During the January 2009 peanut butter recall, the Peanut Corporation of America recalled 21 lots of peanut butter from their plant in Blakely, Georgia, over the possibility of Salmonella contamination.
-Although this initially caused concern among consumers, Peter Pan has confirmed that no ingredients used to make its peanut butter have come from any location operated by Peanut Corporation of America.